 Try also scuba diving, snorkeling or free diving along the quay at Alisub, or jet ski hire at Alonis jetski (they organise tours out to the Isla de Benidorm).

 7. Watch a rugby match

 Villajoyosa has one of the top rugby teams in Spain.
 Seriously.
 Take in a Sunday match at the Campo del Pantano just outside town on the road to Orxeta.

-CR La Vila won promotion to the elite División de Honor last season, so the rugby is good.
+CR La Vila compete in the elite División de Honor, so the rugby is good to watch.
 The beer is cold, the crowd is friendly and the weather a lot better than the UK!
 Check out the fixtures here.
 More rugby info on my blog here.